Town Hall: Bob Day discusses School history

 [Bob Day]

-What was the last year the one?
+What was the last year of the what? [dog begins barking]

 [Grant Burningham]